 About the Ina-Pichlmayr-Mentoring

-The program is aimed in particular at women with a doctorate who are on their way to habilitation and whose career goal is a professorship.
-The proportion of women in management positions is to be increased by actively counteracting existing gender differences and drawing attention to this very problem.
-The aim is to make it easier for young female academics to start their careers and to support them in their career development and planning.
-The mentoring program for young female academics has been in place since 2004.
-20 mentors agree to take part in each round. mentors agree to help plan the career steps of their mentees, to promote their integration into networks and sometimes simply to encourage them to follow their own path.
-Three female scientists from the University of Veterinary Medicine Hannover Foundation are currently included in each round.
+The program is aimed specifically at women with doctoral degrees who are working toward their habilitation and whose career goal is a professorship.
+The aim is to increase the proportion of women in leadership positions by actively countering existing gender disparities and drawing attention to this very issue.
+The goal is to make it easier for early-career female researchers to enter the profession and to support them in their career development and planning.
+The mentoring program for early-career female researchers has been in place since 2004.
+In each cycle, approximately 20 mentors volunteer to help plan their mentees’ career steps—regardless of hierarchical structure—to facilitate their integration into networks, and sometimes simply to encourage them to forge their own path.
+Currently, three female researchers from the University of Veterinary Medicine Hannover Foundation are also accepted into each cycle.

 Program objectives by target group